denismo/DevOpsGears/README.md

 TODO: Handler execution context (resource hierarchy, environment variables, gears instance or user instance)

 *Event handler* - event handlers are any handlers which start with "on".
 Event handlers can handle system events, but they are more useful for handling custom user-defined events that resources can raise.
-For example, SQS queue may send the "received" event when a new message arrives, or EC2 Instance can send the "started" event after it starts.
+For example, SQS queue may send the "received" event when a new message arrives.

-Installation
+Quick Start
 ============
-TODO
+    pip install devops-gears
+    devops-gears --repository <URL to a Git repo>

 Examples
 ========